Efficient Transductive Online Learning via Randomized Rounding: Introduction

-We extend the analysis of~\cite{CesabianchiFrHeHaScWa97} to the case of non-binary outcomes and arbitrary convex and Lipschitz loss functions.
+We extend the analysis of~\cite{CesabianchiFrHeHaScWa97} to the case of non-binary outcomes, unknown horizons, and arbitrary convex and Lipschitz loss functions.
 The new algorithm is based on a combination of ``random playout'' and randomized rounding, which assigns random binary labels to future unseen instances, in a way depending on the loss subgradients.
-Our resulting \emph{Randomized Rounding ($R^2$) Forecaster} has a parameter trading off regret performance and computational complexity, and runs in polynomial time (for $T$ predictions, it requires computing $\Ocal(T^2)$ empirical risk minimizers in general, as opposed to $\Ocal(T)$ for generic follow-the-leader algorithms).
-The regret of the $R^2$ Forecaster is determined by the Rademacher complexity of the comparison class.
-The connection between online learnability and Rademacher complexity has also been explored in~\cite{AbBaRaTe09,RaSriTe10}.
-However, these works focus on the information-theoretically achievable regret, as opposed to computationally efficient algorithms.
-The idea of ``random playout'', in the context of online learning, has also been used in ~\cite{KakadeKalai05,AbWa10}, but we apply this idea in a different way.
+Our resulting \emph{Randomized Rounding ($R^2$) Forecaster} has a parameter trading off regret performance and computational complexity, and runs in polynomial time.
+The idea of ``random playout'', in the context of online learning, has also been used in~\cite{AbWa10,KakadeKalai05}, but we apply this idea in a different way.

+Interestingly, our work, which focuses on online learning, has close links to methods and concepts from statistical learning, and thus can be seen as bridging between the two fields.
+For example, the $R^2$ Forecaster uses empirical risk minimization ---a standard statistical learning method--- as a subroutine.
+Moreover, the regret of the $R^2$ Forecaster is determined by the Rademacher complexity of the comparison class, which is a measure of the generalization performance of the class in a statistical setting.
+The connection between online learnability and Rademacher complexity has also been explored in~\cite{RaSriTe10,AbBaRaTe09}.
+Recently, \cite{RaShaSri12} provided a significant generalization of these ideas, implying new algorithms and extending in a sense the work presented here.

-We show that the $R^2$ Forecaster can be used to design the first efficient online learning algorithm for collaborative filtering with trace-norm constrained matrices.
+As an application of our results, we describe how the $R^2$ Forecaster can be used to design the first efficient online learning algorithm for collaborative filtering with trace-norm constrained matrices.
 While this is a well-known setting, a straightforward application of standard online learning approaches, such as mirror descent, appear to give only trivial performance guarantees.
-Moreover, our regret bound matches the best currently known sample complexity bound in the batch distribution-free setting~\cite{ShalSham11}.
+Moreover, our regret bound matches the best known sample complexity bound in the batch distribution-free setting~\cite{ShalSham11}.